konkrer/VTX-Guru/libr/SCORES.md

 	With 3 and 4 channel groups, and with 5 channel groups with lowband, the same above 60 score = Pass method is used, however the unweighted Video Clarity Score is used.
 In this case, to judge from sixty and above is more arbitrary; it's done for consistency of the above 60 pass logic and ensures sufficient entries for Smart Search to search.
+Always use groups nearing the fail point (60) with caution.

-	With 6 channel groups with lowband - weighted scores of 80 and above populate the pass list.
-This is done to match the 5 channel with lowband list, who's lowest passing group has a weighted score of 80.
+	With 6 channel groups with lowband - weighted scores of 83.3 and above populate the pass list.
+This is done to match the 5 channel with lowband list, who's lowest passing group has a weighted score of 83.3.
 This way when recommending lowband groups, the groups recommended will be either better than or very good when compared to non-lowband 5 & 6 groups.